zchee/golang-wiki/SliceTricks.md

 Since the introduction of the ` append ` built-in, most of the functionality of the ` container/vector ` package, which was removed in Go 1, can be replicated using ` append ` and ` copy `.

+Since the introduction of generics, generic implementations of several of these functions are available in the [`golang.org/x/exp/slices`](https://pkg.go.dev/golang.org/x/exp/slices) package.

 Here are the vector methods and their slice-manipulation analogues:

 #### AppendVector